MoonDevelopmentsLLC/AstalaMail/README.md

 # AstalaMail

-A webmail client designed for privacy enthusiasts, productivity seekers, multi-account power users, everyone really.
+A webmail client designed for privacy enthusiasts, productivity seekers, multi-account power users, and anyone really.

 🌟 Overview

 AstalaMail redefines email management by combining privacy-first architecture with seamless integration of any email provider's native web client.
 Whether you use Gmail, Outlook, ProtonMail, or a custom domain, AstalaMail organizes your inboxes while preserving the unique features of each service.
 Theres no need to juggle many email apps or acclimate to "universal" clients that maintain only one UI independent of a providers featureset.
-Say goodbye to fragmented workflows and hello to a productivity-centric experience that adapts to your needs—not the other way around.

 Why AstalaMail?